A painfully incoherent product that will constantly try to up-sell you. Avoid if you can.

 If you like really hard puzzles that waste your time, you’ll probably enjoy navigating GoDaddy’s website.
 Trying to get anything done on it is tough.

 For example.
-Let’s say last week you bought a GoDaddy website and today you want to work on the site.
+Let’s say last week you bought a GoDaddy website and today you want to work on the website.
 You login and try to find the website builder.
 But it’s a nightmare.
 You’re forced to go link hunting just to find out how to get to their website builder.
 Finally you see a link to the “Website Builder” and are taken to this page:

 There is only one, small link to the actual website builder (the link is called: “Already own this product?
 Manage now”).